 The story of Indiana's cognitive future is largely the story of Indianapolis.
 The state capital has undergone a remarkable economic transformation over the past two decades, evolving from a government, convention, and sports destination into a genuine hub for life sciences, technology, and financial services.
 Eli Lilly and Company β one of the world's largest pharmaceutical companies, founded in Indianapolis in 1876 β remains the city's anchor employer, with global research and development headquarters that employ thousands of scientists, clinical researchers, regulatory specialists, and engineers.
 Lilly's investment in Indianapolis extends far beyond direct employment: it has seeded a life sciences ecosystem that includes dozens of biotech spinoffs, clinical research organisations, and pharmaceutical services companies that collectively employ tens of thousands of analytically skilled professionals.

 Beyond Lilly, Salesforce established its second-largest global office in Indianapolis after acquiring ExactTarget in 2013, bringing thousands of software engineers, data scientists, and product managers to the city.
 Angi, formerly Angie's List, Genesys, Terminus, and a growing cohort of technology companies have established or expanded Indianapolis operations, attracted by the city's relatively low cost of doing business, its central geographic location, and a maturing talent pipeline from Indiana University and Purdue University.
 The Indianapolis metro area's estimated average IQ of 101.8 is nearly 2.5 points above the state mean β a gap that reflects the city's ongoing economic diversification and will likely widen as the transformation continues.
+This urban-led cognitive growth mirrors what we see in our analysis of average IQ in Illinois, where Chicago's knowledge economy similarly outpaces the state average.

 Purdue and Indiana University: The University Effect